8 Reasons to Study in Munich

 4. Oktoberfest – the world’s most famous and biggest beer festival!

 If you haven’t been there yet, it should definitely be on your bucket list, whether you are into beer or not.
 Oktoberfest is a huge crazy party with traditional dresses (Dirndl), the typical Lederhosn, and typical Bavarian food.
 People dance on tables and party but at the same time also get together for business meetings, marketing and tech conferences and to seal important deals.
+You really need to experience Oktoberfest as it is one the best festivals in the world.

 5. Leisure Activities